 Upon Arrival in Curug Cimahi

 Get down from the vehicle and one will easily spot the ticket counter.
 Buy the entrance ticket there, and start the adventure.
 First thing first, buy some snacks for a quick bite.
 Or pack some food for a lovely meal picnic.
 In front of the entrance gate, several food stalls are lining up.

-Visitors will easily spot the monkeys play around.
+Visitors will easily spot the monkeys playing around.
 Hanging on the trees or ‘perching’ on the ticket counter’s roof.
 Although there are many people around, the monkeys remain calm.
 There are no restrictions too on giving them food.
 Visitors are allowed to feed them.
 Except there’s no particular stall selling food for monkey feeding.

 Trekking To The Waterfall

 Right next to the ticket counter is where the trip starts.
 There are more than 500 concrete stairs to climb down.
-There’s a handrail for safety, but not in all the way down.
+There’s a handrail for safety, but not all the way down.
 Also, the width of the stairs isn’t consistent.
 Some are wide, but some aren’t.

-The waterfall is clearly visible even after few climb-downs only.
+The waterfall is clearly visible even after a few climb-downs only.
 The trekking trail to get to the waterfall are pretty moderate.
 Besides conquering more than 500 stairs, some path is quite slippery.
 Even if the stairs are mostly concrete, some stairs are quite steep.